 Before going to study abroad, all students have to draw up a study plan and sign a learning agreement.
-It is important to keep in mind that if you go to study abroad for at least three months, you must complete at least 15 ECTS of courses at the foreign university per semester and apply for credit transfer so that the courses are taken into account upon completing your curriculum.
+It is important to keep in mind that if you go to study abroad, you must complete at least 15 ECTS of courses at the foreign university per semester and apply for credit transfer so that the courses are taken into account upon completing your curriculum.

 There are a few steps you must complete before and after you go to study abroad.
 Please read them through thoroughly and make sure you understand who is involved at each step of the process so that your study abroad experience goes as smoothly as possible.

 Before going abroad for exchange or just as a visiting student, the subjects that you plan to study at your chosen foreign university must be assessed for their suitability for your study programme at the University of Tartu.

 Your study plan must also include descriptions of the subjects to be studied abroad.
 You can get information about the subjects taught at the foreign university from the host intstitution's website or its contact person (e.g. International Students Coordinator).
 The VÕTA (RPL - Recognition of Prior Learning) Committee of the respective academic unit at the University of Tartu will review the study plan and make a decision within 14 days after submission of the application, approving your application in full or in part or rejecting it.
 The VÕTA committe does not meet in July.

 Please contact VÕTA advisors in Faculty for further information.

 You must sign a learning agreement on the basis of the confirmed study plan.

 The learning agreement is signed as follows: